 4Air separation unit

 This facility compresses/liquefies air and then uses the difference between the boiling points to separate it into oxygen and nitrogen.
-The oxygen is used to gasify the coal while the nitrogen is used to transport the coal.
+Oxygen is used to gasify coal while nitrogen is used to carry the pulverised coal.

 5Wastewater treatment unit